 For me the hero of the piece is Nick Hornby’s The Polysyllabic Spree.
 It’s the first in a series of anthologies of his writing (and reading) for Believer magazine.
 There is only one book in the series where it feels like he has wearied of the venture, but even then I enjoyed his exasperation at spending so much time recommending books when he could be writing ‘real’ literature.
 Sadly, I can’t remember which one, and I’m not willing to reread them all to identify the ‘bad’ one.
 Anyway, its not The Polysyllabic Spree or Shakespeare Wrote for Money so tuck into those two.
 Hornby’s reading is hugely varied and he (generally) only writes about books he has enjoyed so it’s a pleasure to enter his reading world.

-Susan’s Hill’s Howard’s End is on the Landing is more memoir.
+Susan’s Hill’s Howards End is on the Landing is more memoir.
 She spends a year reading only the books found in her home and ruminates on her literary influences and preferences.
 Of the three books it was from Hill’s memoir that I personally discovered the most new authors as her choices were, on the whole, slightly more obscure works.
-Hill recently followed up this memoir with Jacob’s Room is Full of Books, which is more a diary of scattered bookish thoughts than memoir.
+Hill recently followed up this memoir with Jacob’s Room is Full of Books, which is different again – a diary of bookish notes.